ERAUJustinAndrews/CS455-Peg-Game-Project/README.md

-# CS455 Peg Game Project
+# CS455 Peg Game Project by Justin Andrews
 Introduction:
  This is my final project for CS455.
 For this project I created a Peg Game solver using search algorithms.
  This game can be played by the user or the game can be played with search algorithms solving the game.